 She writes for a variety of ensembles, including solo accordion, string quartets, chamber groups, and vocal groups.
 She has received commissions from the Kronos Quartet, the Saint Paul Chamber Orchestra, Opera America, the Dale Warland Singers, The Kitchen, the Walker Art Center, Other Minds, Live Music for Dance NY/NJ, Meet The Composer’s commissioning programs, and the MAP Fund.
 Her full-length works include Dream House for string quartet (written for ETHEL) and multi-image video, based on images of destruction and construction, cycles of time, and rhythms of construction work; Stone Steel Wood Glass Light, written for the Chicago Architectural Biennial and performed at the Farnsworth House (a glass house designed by Mies van der Rohe); and Wreck, created for the Black Label Movement Company, for which she won a 2008 Sage Award.
 Other recent projects include Now, for Anthony de Mare’s LIAISONS project; Scry for trombone quartet Guidonian Hand, through a commission from Chamber Music America; and an orchestra piece, Sweep, commissioned for GTCYS.
 She has composed two works for concert band, Green Light and Zephyrus (published by Boosey & Hawkes).
-Her opera Propeller, commissioned with funds from Opera American and the MAP Fund, received additional developmental support at the Duffy Composers Institute in 2015.
+Her opera Beyond is currently in development, and has received support from Opera America, the Duffy Opera Institute, Frost Opera Theatre and the Bellagio Center in Italy.
 One of her favorite instruments to write for is the accordion, and as a result of her close working association with accordionist Guy Klucevsek, she has created nearly a dozen works that include the instrument.
 “Mary Ellen Childs’s quiet pointillistic Oa Poa Polka had notes peeping from all over the accordion,” observed the New York Times of one performance, “with the oompah just barely winking into view.”